constellation-app/constellation/CoreVisualSchema/release/modules/ext/docs/CoreVisualSchema/src/au/gov/asd/tac/constellation/graph/schema/visual/complete-with-schema.md

 Other attributes can be added to a schema through the Attribute Editor.
 These can include Constellation defined attributes or custom attributes that can be user created.
 <br />

+More information on the schemas can be found on the Schema help page under Graph -> Graph Overview -> Schemas.

 ## Complete With Schema